DrSmithFr/ytseries/README.md

 Installation
 ============

- 1) Install the latest version of docker.
+ 1) Install the latest version of docker

- 2) Install the latest version of docker-compose.
+ 2) Install the latest version of docker-compose

- 3) Then run the `./bin/docker install.sh` script.
+ 3) Then run the `./bin/docker install.sh` script

  4) Follow back/README.md to generate your jwt keys